 Check to be sure the level of replacement coverage in your policy is adequate.
 Although your policy may cover expensive items, such as jewelry, it may limit the payout to $1,000-$2,000.
 Other items that may be capped include silverware, computer equipment, art, antiques, stamps, coins and guns.

 The best way to determine the amount of coverage you need is to conduct a home inventory.
 Having an inventory will also make it easier to prove your losses for tax purposes.
 To simplify this task, the National Association of Insurance Commissioners has a free app for iPhone and Android, as well as a downloadable print-ready home-inventory checklist.
-Be sure to include serial numbers, photos or video, as well as receipts or appraisals.
+Be sure to include:

 Once you know what you have and how much it will cost to replace, you can add coverage with a scheduled personal property endorsement or floaters, which typically cost about $20 per $1,000 of property value annually, though this can vary by location.
 Be sure to keep this inventory in a safe place and to take it with you should there be a disaster.